RC1140/rc1140.github.com/braindumps/dotjs.md

 ### :chrome

-simply prints the message that the user should install the extension and link to the extension that should be installed.
+Simply prints the message that the user should install the extension and link to the extension that should be installed.

 There are a bunch of tasks grouped under the :uninstall namespace.
-Wont be covering this since it just does the reverse of the tasks i just looked at.
+Wont be covering this since it just does the reverse of the tasks I just looked at.

 bin/djsd
 -----------------

-This is the core service that is setup by the rakefile. running the command
+This is the core service that is setup by the rakefile.
+Running the command

     file djsd